Health and Safety regulations protect people against Asbestos and the dangers of exposure to asbestos are well documented

 Asbestos is a natural rock that is mined and turned into fibres.
-It was used in the construction of buildings from the 1950s until the mid 1980s, while asbestos cement was used until 1999 in a variety of materials and premises.
-The dangers of exposure to asbestos are well documented.
 Asbestos fibres are known to cause many conditions, primarily in the lungs.
 Health and safety regulations now protect people against asbestos and its use in building is banned in the UK.

 Works on your home

-Some textured ceiling coatings, artex for example, are known to contain a small quantity of asbestos.
+- Home Decorating: Some textured ceiling coatings like artex for example, are known to contain a small quantity of asbestos.
 Do not attempt to remove them especially with power tools.
 We can provide advice, so give us a call.

 - The Health and Safety Executive website: www.hse.gov.uk;